cholewa1992/BDSA-E2013-EXAM/C#/README.txt

 WebServer:
-	1. Start WebServer.exe.
+	1. Start WebServer.exe found in the BDSAE2013 complied release.
 It will want to run as Administrator, allow it to
 	2. The Server is hardcoded to listen on port :1337
 	3. Alternatively open the solution and start it from there